exyzhao/exyzhao/README.md

 # Ethan Zhao

 Hello!
-I'm a freshman @ Penn.
+I'm a student @ Penn.
 My email is exyzhao at wharton.upenn.edu